 A communist leader whose unwavering defiance of the Nazis turned him into a potent symbol of political resistance and martyrdom.

-Ernst Thälmann emerged from the Hamburg docks as a firebrand organizer, his politics forged in the militant labor struggles of the Weimar Republic.
-As chairman of the Communist Party of Germany, his blunt, proletarian charisma galvanized a mass following, positioning the KPD as a formidable and often disruptive force in a fracturing democracy.
-His strategic rigidity, particularly his party's bitter feud with the Social Democrats, arguably helped pave the way for Nazi ascendance.
-After Hitler seized power in 1933, Thälmann was immediately arrested.
-He spent over a decade in solitary confinement, a stoic figure whose refusal to capitulate transformed him from a politician into an emblem of anti-fascist fortitude.
-Executed at Buchenwald in 1944, his legacy was later instrumentalized as a state hero in East Germany, cementing his complex place in 20th-century history.
+Ernst Thälmann chaired the Communist Party of Germany during the Weimar Republic, galvanizing a mass following with blunt, proletarian charisma.
+He emerged from the Hamburg docks as a firebrand organizer, his politics forged in militant labor struggles.
+His strategic rigidity, especially the party's feud with the Social Democrats, helped pave the way for Nazi ascendance.
+After Hitler seized power in 1933, Thälmann was arrested.
+He spent over a decade in solitary confinement, refusing to capitulate.
+Executed at Buchenwald in 1944, he transformed from a politician into an emblem of anti-fascist fortitude.
+East Germany later instrumentalized his legacy as a state hero.

 1883–1900